 But with a pour-over coffee, the water may be boiling or lukewarm, as per your liking, because you are the one who is gradually adding the water to the mixture.
 This makes things easier and keeps the temperature of the water, and afterward, the coffee is completely balanced and measured to perfection.

-With that being said, it is now up to the coffee drinkers to decide themselves which type of coffee they like the most according to their taste.
+With that being said, it is up to the coffee drinkers to decide which type of coffee they like the most according to their taste.
 Some factors we stated above as the “downsides” of these coffees might be a plus point for some people!
 So it mainly depends on the people’s preference and the type of taste, flavor, temperature, and aroma that they love the most!